A union representing 750 registered nurses at Children's Hospital Oakland has announced it plans to strike for five days beginning next week.

 The major hurdle in the talks has been what nurses describe as "take-aways" in health benefits.
 In the past, the hospital paid the entire cost of premiums.

-The latest hospital proposal would give nurses three options: a Kaiser Permanente plan, a
+The latest hospital proposal would give nurses three options: a Kaiser Permanente plan, a high-deductible PPO, and a PPO plan that would require nurses to pay nearly $4,000 a year to help offset rising premiums.

 The Kaiser plan would not require an employee contribution, but many nurses prefer a PPO plan so they can have a greater choice of doctors and continue to have their kids cared for at Children's Hospital, Kuhl said.